I am a wife. I am a mother. I am a teacher. I am a writer. Being a mom to my son has been one of my greatest joys so far!

 5. LaMEze Class

-Before Baby even arrives so much focus is already placed on him or her, not to mention your body's grueling metamorphosis throughout pregnancy.
-Then, Baby enters into this world and even more focus is placed on him and your body undergoes even more changes.
-And in the midst of all that who gets lost in the shuffle?
+Before Baby even arrives, so much focus is already placed on them, not to mention your body's grueling metamorphosis throughout pregnancy.
+Then, Baby enters into this world and even more focus is placed on him, and your body undergoes even more changes.
+And in the midst of all that, who gets lost in the shuffle?
 You!
 Therefore, I have learned as a new mother that it is vital to my sanity to schedule in some Me Time (partner time too).

 For example, I enjoy the following: reading, blogging, scrapbooking, running, crossword puzzles, yoga, and listening to Bobby Bones.
 I make sure I do at least one of those things every day.
 Preferably, two of those things.